anfoss/PCprophet/PCprophet_instructions.md

 Both __PPIReport.txt__ and __DifferentialProteinReport.txt__ are fully compatible with Cytoscape import without the need for any additional formatting

+### PCProphet specific exceptions and errors

+Depending on the error raised different fixes are needed.

+- __NaRowError / NaInMatrixError__: There are 'NA' values in the input matrix, substitute them with 0
+- __MissingColumnError__: Identifier columns (GN or ID) are missing
+- __DuplicateRowError / DuplicateIdentifierError__: There are duplicates in the GN column.
+A common cause of this is mapping of isoform to the same gene name.
+Just add \_1 to one of the duplicate gene names
+- __EmptyColumnError__: A column is only NA

+*Note* for imputing column values in case of different number of fractions add a full 0 column

 ### FAQ and solution to common problems